How to become a counsellor in Australia

 Counsellors aren’t legally required to have a counselling qualification in Australia.
 However, ethical counsellors recognise that they have a duty to be accountable for their professional actions.

-‘If you want to go into this career to help people, you have to learn how to do that safely,’ advises Ms Blenkin.
+‘If you want to go into this career to help people, you have to learn how to do that safely,’ Blenkin says.

 ‘The ACA has worked hard to ensure that professional counsellors receive the respect they deserve.
 This means the industry now requires at least a Graduate Diploma in Counselling, and – more often than not – a master’s degree.’